PseudoAj/MyLaravel/S2.Laravel/Notes/Laravel.md

 Using `@yeild` we could quickly update the sections and manuplate the templating.

 ## How to Manage Your CSS and JS
 We could include css and js using the using `/css/style.css` in `public directory`.
 But clearly this won't scale well.
-Elixir
+Elixir is laravel tool for managing the build process.

 ## Key concepts